-The Washington County Sheriffs Office has a Crisis Negotiation team trained to deal with hostage negotiation and crisis situations which could include people threatening to commit suicide, or distraught citizens threatening to kill or harm another person.
+The Washington County Sheriff’s Office has a Crisis Negotiation Team trained to deal with hostage and crisis situations.
+This includes people threatening to commit suicide, and/or distraught individuals threatening to kill or harm another person.

-The officers study different crisis scenario situations, psychological profiling, interpersonal skills and communication techniques to assist them during their negotiations.
+The team members study different crisis scenario situations, psychological profiling, interpersonal skills, and communication techniques to assist them during their negotiations.

-One officer makes the initial contact with the person in crisis and continues to negotiate with them while the other team members gather background information on the person for use by the negotiator.
+One team member makes the initial contact with the person in crisis and continues to negotiate with him or her while the other team members gather background information on the person for use by the negotiator.

 The Detective Bureau is available to respond to any type of felony crime committed in Washington County.

-They have a combined knowledge of approximately 90 years of investigative experience.
-Each detective has received numerous hours of crime scene and forensic training.
+The Detectives have a combined knowledge of approximately 90 years of investigative experience.
+Each Detective has received numerous hours of crime scene and forensic training.

-The Bureau has worked on over 500 crime scenes, and has put in over 1000 hours on crime scene investigations.
+The Detective Bureau has worked over 500 crime scenes, and over 1000 hours on crime scene investigations.

 Deputy Sheriffs on road patrol perform an innumerable amount of tasks, responding to calls at all hours of the day and night and all times of year.
-Once a call for service is received, deputies assigned to the road patrol division are the first contact citizens of this county have with the Sheriff’s Office.
+Once a call for service is received, Deputies assigned to the road patrol division are the first contact citizens have with the Sheriff’s Office.

-Other responsibilities for deputies include conducting criminal investigations, serving warrants and subpoenas, conducting routine checks on the security of businesses and residences, performing extra patrols in known problem areas and establishing a positive rapport with the residents of our county.
+Other responsibilities for Deputies include conducting criminal investigations, serving warrants and subpoenas, routine checks on the security of businesses and residences, extra patrols in known problem areas and establishing a positive rapport with the residents.

 Special Response Team

-The SRT is a highly trained, highly mobile, well-equipped team of police officers employed in situations, which require specialized skills, equiptment and training.
+The SRT is a highly trained, highly mobile, well-equipped team of Deputy Sheriffs employed in situations which require specialized skills, equipment, and training.

 The Sheriff must personally approve the use of the SRT.
-Members of the SRT train in every position within their squad, undergoing regular and strenuous training, because they recognize the fact that lives are on the line every time they are called out.
+Members of the SRT train in every position within their squad undergoing regular and strenuous training.
+SRT members recognize the fact that lives are on the line every time they are called out.
 These Deputies assume this huge responsibility and it is a task the team takes very seriously.